Canada runs in eight tries in rugby win over Springbok women in Pretoria | TSN

 An overlap in the Canadian backline after a scrum led to a Bermudez try in the 17th minute to up the lead to 12-3.
 Schell's conversion attempt hit the goalpost.

 Unforced errors ended several subsequent Canadian attacks while South Africa conceded a string of penalties.
-Canada upped its lead to 19-3 in the 29th minute when Bermudez cut through the Springbok defence before feeding Symonds, who outpaced a Springbok chaser for a converted try.
+Canada upped its lead to 19-3 in the 29th minute when Bermudez cut through the Springbok defence before feeding Symonds, who outpaced a Springbok chaser for a converted try — her first for Canada in 15s play.

 Royer scored Canada's fourth try in the 34th minute after South Africa fell asleep at the breakdown.
 Another Symonds try in the 38th minute was called off upon video review for a knock-on in the buildup.